 A packed lunch (preferably peanut-free due to camper allergies)

-your script (after you bring it home day one)
+Your script (after you bring it home on day one)

 What to expect when you arrive at Eastpoint Church?

-Please plan to have your student arrive 5-10 minutes before camps begin at 10:00 am with your mask on.
-Kristin Larson and Yvonne Johnson will temp check with a contact-free infrared thermometer (needs to be less than 100.4) outdoors and give you a pump of hand sanitizer before entering the building.
+Please plan to have your student arrive 5-10 minutes before camps begin at 10:00 am with your mask on for a temp check with a contact-free infrared thermometer (needs to be less than 100.4).

 Once you enter the building you will personally be escorted to your classroom space by your camp directors.